By: Andrew Forrest - Updated May 2025

 If they are damp after a walk, take them out and let them naturally dry in the air.

-As with the deodoriser, one more fun way (and again they make excellent gifts for the walkers/hikers you never know what to buy for) to help dry your boots and insoles quicker is using a Boot Banana.
-The Boot Banana Winter Sports Moisture Absorbers help dry your boots and insoles a lot quicker.
-They are silica filled and absorb up to 40% of their weight in moisture.
+As with the deodoriser, one more fun way (and again, they make excellent gifts for the walkers/hikers you never know what to buy for) to help dry your boots and insoles quicker is by using a Boot Banana.
+The Boot Banana Winter Sports Moisture Absorbers help dry your boots and insoles much quicker.
+They are silica-filled and absorb up to 40% of their weight in moisture.

 Properly fitting walking insoles are essential for optimal comfort and support, so in addition to selecting the right size of insoles, it's important to ensure that your insoles are compatible with your hiking boots in terms of volume and width.

-Besides choosing insoles that help with foot problems you may have, look for insoles that match the shape and volume of your walking boots, and consider trying different walking insoles to find the best combination for your needs.
-Some insoles come in 3/4 length, so that allows more room around your toes.
+Besides choosing insoles that help with foot problems you may have, look for insoles that match the shape and volume of your walking boots.
+Consider trying different walking insoles to find the best combination for your needs.
+Some insoles come in 3/4 length, which allows more room around your toes.

 3mm volume adjustor insoles

-When selecting the appropriate size of insoles, one insole will cover a few shoe sizes.
-If your foot size is between ranges, go for the larger size as you can trim down to size.
+When selecting the appropriate size of insoles, one size of insole will cover a few shoe sizes.
+If your foot size is between sizes, go for the larger size, as you can trim it down to size.

 When you have the insoles, they will then need trimming to fit your boot.
 On the reverse side of the insole, they often have size markings as a guide, which you can use to trim the insole.

-In the majority of cases, the new insole should simply then just replace the one that came with the boot.
-If you leave the manufacturer's insole in the boot as well, it will more than likely make the boot too tight, causing pain, friction and blisters and not let the new insole do its job of keeping your foot in the correct alignment, comfortable and supported.
+In the majority of cases, the new insole should simply replace the one that came with the boot.
+If you leave the manufacturer's insole in the boot as well, it will more than likely make the boot too tight, causing pain, friction, and blisters, and will not let the new insole do its job of keeping your foot in the correct alignment, comfortable and supported.

 Remember - it's possible to reduce the size, but not increase it, so exercise caution when trimming your insoles and keep checking whether they fit before cutting any more off!

-So, start by wearing your insoles around the house for a few days, ideally in your walking boots, allowing your feet to adjust to the new support and cushioning for up to 30 minutes at a time.
+So, start by wearing your insoles around the house for a few days, ideally in your walking boots or shoes.
+This will allow your feet to adjust to the new support and cushioning for up to 30 minutes at a time.

 Gradually increase the distance and time spent wearing your insoles, eventually taking them on short outdoor walks before embarking on longer hikes.
 This process will allow you to get used to the insoles and help mould the insoles to the shape of your feet, ensuring a comfortable and secure fit during your hikes.
 Your muscles and ligaments need this time to acclimatise to their new position.

 It's also essential to wear appropriate socks with your walking boot insoles in order to break them in properly.
-Socks can provide additional cushioning and support, as well as help prevent blisters and hot spots in your hiking shoes.
+Socks can provide additional cushioning and support, and help prevent blisters and hot spots in your hiking shoes.
 Wearing the right combination of socks and insoles will make a significant difference in your overall hiking experience.

-Taking care of your hiking insoles helps prolong their lifespan and ensure their effectiveness.
-To clean your insoles, follow the manufacturers' instructions, which are generally to handwash them with warm water and soap, gently scrubbing away dirt and grime.
+Taking care of your hiking insoles helps prolong their lifespan and ensures their effectiveness.
+To clean your insoles, follow the manufacturer's instructions, which are generally to handwash them with warm water and soap, gently scrubbing away dirt and grime.

 After washing, you need to allow your insoles to air dry completely before placing them back in your walking boots.
 Avoid using heat sources such as radiators or direct sunlight for drying, as this can cause damage to the materials and compromise their performance.